Frequently Asked Questions

 Private scholarship checks received by the University will be directly applied to your student bursar account (unless otherwise specified by the scholarship donor).
 Once SFA is notified of a private scholarship, it will be listed as part of your aid package.
 For private loan borrowers, students must complete a private loan questionnaire availabe in their Student Center > Action Items > To-Do list or on our SFA page before the funds will be added to their account.

 When the semester begins, your anticipated aid will be changed to disbursed aid on your bursar account, provided you are registered for the appropriate number of credit hours and have met individual program requirements.
 Federal financial aid will first be used to pay your University housing and meals, instructional, general, and non-resident fees, and special course fees.
 Some forms of aid, especially federal student aid, are restricted as to what portion of your bill they can pay.
 Allowable charges for federal aid include, for example, the instructional and general fees.
 Other miscellaneous charges, such as the legal fee or parking fee may not be covered.
 You could be issued a refund check for excess student aid after allowable charges are covered, but yet still owe a bill to the University for other miscellaneous charges.
 We encourage you to review your bill regularly, and contact the Office of the Bursar with any questions.

-Deferments are the estimated or anticipated payments of a student's financial aid awards prior to the actual disbursement of those payments.
+Anticipated aid is the estimated or anticipated payments of a student's financial aid awards prior to the actual disbursement of those payments.
 Anticipated aid appears on the student's Bursar account and assists in determining the remaining portion of the student's Bursar account to be paid by sources other than financial aid when all action items on the student's MyBGSU have been completed.